 Compensation would be based on the difference between what you paid and what the vehicle would have been worth if the seller’s statements had been true.
 This could mean a full refund.

-Read more about False or misleading advertising or trading.
+Read more about Misleading prices or advertising.

 There is money still owing from a previous seller